JPilataxi/JPilataxi.github.io/_pages/about.md

   - /about.html
 ---

-Ph.D. in Electrical Engineering from Universidad de Chile, specialized in *Image Processing* and *Artificial Intelligence.
+Ph.D. in Electrical Engineering from Universidad de Chile, specialized in *Pattern Recognition* and *Deep Learning*.
 My research lies at the intersection of *deep learning, image processing, and data science.
-I completed my undergraduate studies in Ecuador, earning a degree in Electronic Engineering with a specialization in Instrumentation.
+I completed my undergraduate studies in Ecuador, earning a degree in Electronic Engineering with a specialization in Control System.

-I am currently a faculty member at *Universidad Diego Portales*.
+I am currently a faculty member at *Universidad de Valparaíso*.

 ## Doctoral training and research

-During my doctoral studies I specialized in biometric modeling using convolutional neural networks (CNNs).
-I have participated in the *FONDECYT 1231675* and *1191610* projects, focused on facial biometrics, 3D iris modeling, and deep learning, as well as in the *IMPACT Basal Project (FB210024), where I investigated the use of *deep learning for biomedical image analysis, including the detection of psychiatric disorders from extracellular vesicles.
+During my doctoral studies, I specialized in the automatic design of neural networks through evolutionary computation algorithms.
+I participated in the FONDECYT 1191610 project, which focused on facial and iris biometrics and deep learning.